ramiluisto/cursed_vibing_on_the_fly/README.md

     pass
 ```

-And for a mockery of replicability, the system can cache the LLM-invocations for
+For a mockery of replicability, the system can be set to cache the LLM-invocations for function persistency between calls (in-memory only — lost on restart).
+As boring as that is.

 ## Quickstart